 L — LIBRARY

 Our Library, located on the 2nd floor, is home to a wide variety of books collected and donated by the Rotary Club of Brandon #1344.
-It’s the perfect place to enjoy peace and quiet and indulge in a favorite book.
+It’s Rotary Villas library is supplied with books by the Rotary Club of Brandon #1344.
+It also have a computer and record player.the perfect place to enjoy peace and quiet and indulge in a favorite book.
 The Library is also home to a record player and a computer which is available for residents and guests of Rotary Villas to enjoy at their leisure.

 M — MEDICAL

 Meredith Medical is located on the main floor of Rotary Villas at Crocus Gardens.
-Residents enjoy the convenience of medical services just down the hall from their community.
+Residents enjoy the convenience of medical services A doctor's office - Meredith Medicaljust down the hall from their community.
 The clinic offers a physician, physician’s assistant, and a health team consisting of a dietitian, pharmacist and social worker.
 Dr. Meredith and staff welcome all new residents of Rotary Villas to the clinic.

 N — NUTRITION